 ocean currents demonstration for ocean science with kidsPin

-This ocean currents activity asks the question: What are ocean currents and what causes ocean currents?
+💡 This ocean currents activity asks the following questions: What are ocean currents, and what causes them?

 • 9 x 13” clear pan